josineto/pandoc-odt-filters/test/Test.md

 Third test following below:

 ::: {custom-style="Date"}
-This paragraph should be in "Date" paragraph style, with **bold text here** and *italics text here*.
+This paragraph should be in "Date" paragraph style,\
+with a line break after comma and **bold text here** and *italics text here*.

-Again, this paragraph also should be in "Date" paragraph style, with a [link to Pandoc](http://pandoc.org) here.
+| And this paragraph (in fact, a line block) also should be in "Date" paragraph style,
+| with line breaks after each comma,
+| with a [link to Pandoc](http://pandoc.org) here and a footnote^[if those three paragraphs get correct styles, 3rd test passes].
 :::

 # Testing citing performance and `odt-bib-style.lua` (2 tests)